ReproNim/module-reproducible-basics/_episodes/05-misc.md

 - **Do not try to describe the problem in your own words** if you are not 100% sure what the problem is.
-And even if you are sure -- **provide a concise and reproducible example that demonstrates the problem**, be it a script or a list of steps for a GUI-driven package.
+And even if you are sure -- **provide a concise and reproducible example that demonstrates the problem**, such as a script or a list of steps for a GUI-driven package.

 - **Make sure that your example is complete**; i.e. that it's not just a a code snippet without the necessary context (e.g., imports) to reproduce the issue.

-  - Try to run it on another computer with a similar setup -- is it reproduce or not?
+  - Try to run it on another computer with a similar setup -- is it reproduced or not?
 Include that information in your report.

 - **Provide relevant information**, such as: